jrc17/base-apparel-coming-soon-master-main/README.md

 ## Overview

-Build a Base Appareal coming soon page which takes in email and validates as user types in email.
+Build a Base Appareal coming soon page which takes in email and validates as user types.

 ### The challenge